-Rochester Construction Litigation & Arbitration Attorneys
+Rochester Construction Litigation Attorneys

-Protecting Your Business’s Interests in Construction-Related Disputes
+Protecting Your Business’s Interests in Construction Disputes

-Our Rochester construction litigation attorneys can help you pursue action against vendors who fail to live up to their agreements or defend your business from erroneous claims.
-We have a thorough understanding of how these types of contracts and cases are adjudicated and are prepared to do whatever it takes to protect your company.
+Our Rochester construction litigation attorneys can help you pursue action against vendors who fail to live up to their agreements.
+We can also work to defend your business from erroneous claims.
+We have a thorough understanding of how these types of contracts and cases are adjudicated.
+Our lawyers are prepared to do whatever it takes to protect your company.

-Subpar quality of construction often leads to litigation if disagreements erupt over the sufficiency of the used materials, building methods, and resulting product of the property.
+Subpar quality of construction often leads to litigation if disagreements erupt over the sufficiency of the materials, methods, and resulting product.
 Quality of building materials and the skilled assembly of those materials are paramount to the safety of any project.

 Construction Delays and Missed Deadlines

-Whether you are forced to sue to recover damages or must defend yourself from flawed claims, our Rochester construction litigation lawyers are prepared to help.
-We have experience handling construction litigation cases of all shapes, sizes, and complexities and can make sure the terms of your contracts are honored.
+Whether you need to recover damages or defend yourself from flawed claims, our Rochester construction litigation lawyers can help.
+We have experience handling cases of all shapes, sizes, and complexities in the construction industry.
+We can make sure the terms of your contracts are honored.

 Our team understands the urgency inherent to any dispute involving construction law.
 We work to resolve these matters as efficiently and effectively as possible.